Natural Health & Wellness

 Castor Oil Pack Belly Evening

-Step One — Phase 1 and Phase 2 Liver Support (Milk Thistle, Daily)
+Step One.
+Phase 1 and Phase 2 Liver Support (Milk Thistle, Daily)

 USDA-organic milk thistle standardized to 80 percent silymarin is the integrative-MD baseline.
 Two capsules daily during the first month of liver work supports both detox phases simultaneously.
-Silymarin is one of the few compounds that consistently shows hepatocyte-protective effects in human trials — it stabilizes liver cell membranes during the period when they’re processing increased toxic load.
+Silymarin is one of the few compounds that consistently shows hepatocyte-protective effects in human trials.
+It stabilizes liver cell membranes during the period when they’re processing increased toxic load.

 If you’ve never done a milk thistle protocol before, expect a faint warmth or pressure under the right rib cage during the first week.
 That’s the liver receiving the support and responding.
-Not a side effect — a confirmation.
+Not a side effect.
+A confirmation.

 Beet Root Smoothie Morning for Liver Detox Stops Working in Perimenopause: Why Yo